apache/paimon/docs/content/docs/engines/spark.md

 __Note:__
 - Primary key feature is supported via table properties, and composite primary key is delimited with comma.
 - Partition fields should be predefined, complex partition such like `PARTITIONED BY ( col_name2[:] col_type2 [ COMMENT col_comment2 ], ... )` is not supported.
-- For Spark 3.0, `CREATE TABLE USING table_store` is required.
+- For Spark 3.0, `CREATE TABLE USING tablestore` is required.
 {{< /hint >}}

 ### Alter Table